nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 pacman -Sy mitmproxy
 ```

-It seems like on Ubuntu you will need to install pip and then install mitmproxy using pip.
+It seems on Ubuntu you will need to install pip and then install mitmproxy using pip.

 ```sh
 sudo apt install python3-pip